Ben Bender: Youth and college

-Senior

-Bender spent the summer of 2021 playing for FC Baltimore Christos of the National Premier Soccer League, where he would appear seven times for the team, scoring six goals.
-He won the NPSL Young Player of the Year Award following the season.

 Professional

 Following his freshman season with Maryland, he signed a Generation adidas contract with Major League Soccer, an expected top five draft pick, Bender was selected first overall in the 2022 MLS SuperDraft by Charlotte FC.
 Bender became the third ever player from the University of Maryland to be selected first overall in the MLS SuperDraft, and the first since Maurice Edu was selected first overall in 2007.